m1nce/ClearSight/README.md

 1. Ensure that Conda installed.
 If it isn't, you can download [Miniconda](https://docs.anaconda.com/miniconda/) or [Anaconda](https://docs.anaconda.com/anaconda/install/) and install it.

-2. Install the git repository.
+2. Clone the git repository.
 ```sh
 git pull https://github.com/m1nce/ClearSight.git
 ```